5 Equations Where The Difference Is Equal To 3

 2y + 5 - (2y + 2) = 3

 In this equation, we again have two expressions, 2y + 5 and 2y + 2.
 Notice that the variable y cancels out when we subtract the two expressions, leaving a constant difference of 3.
 This demonstrates that even with additional variables, we can construct equations that maintain a constant difference.
-The key here is to ensure that the variable terms are identical in both expressions.
+The key here is to confirm that the variable terms are identical in both expressions.

 Equation 3: Introducing Quadratic Equations